 We understand that it can take enormous effort and courage to extricate you, and perhaps also your children, from a situation involving domestic violence.
-Our professional and compassionate family law solicitors help you apply for a court order to protect you from further violence, harassment or threats and /or for a court order to prevent a particular person from entering or approaching your home.
+Our professional and compassionate family law solicitors can help you apply for a court order to protect you from further violence, harassment or threats together with an order to prevent a particular person from entering or approaching your home.

 Our team can also help you protect your children and, when and if you are ready, assist you to divorce an abusive partner and obtain a satisfactory financial outcome.
 Where appropriate, we seek to co-operate and liaise with other interested professionals including medical professionals, social workers and law enforcement agencies.

 Finally, we are also able to signpost you towards other agencies that may be able to assist you and your children to heal the psychological scars and look forward to the future with confidence and optimism.

 Who pays legal costs in Family Court?

 In most cases, the applicant is responsible for paying the court fees.
 This ensures that all necessary administrative tasks are taken care of before the divorce proceedings begin.
 But in some instances, couples may agree to split the fees, especially in joint applications.